chainsawriot/jmsc6041_extras/functions.md

-# Functions, Subsitution model and scope
+# Functions, Subsitution model and namespace
 By Chung-hong Chan (@chainsawriot)

 ## Functions: in a non-computer context